Barandis/kessel/src/docs/parsers/orvalue.md

 Applies a parser and returns its result on success or an arbitrary value on failure.

-The only way `orElse` can fail is if its parser fails fatally.
+The only way `orValue` can fail is if its parser fails fatally.
 For this reason, a common use case is to wrap the parser in [`attempt`](attempt.md) to ensure that the default value is always returned on any kind of failure.
 Take care when doing this, as backtracking can erase important error information.

 `x` can be a value of any type, so this becomes one of the small number of combinators that can return results that are not strings or arrays of strings.